vuejs/rfcs/active-rfcs/0000-infer-attrs.md

 # Motivation
 This proposal is mainly to infer `attrs` using `defineComponent`.

 When using typescript in Vue3, the fallthrough attributes is unable to be used.
-It's not appropriate obviously that only one can be chosen from `typescript` and `the fallthrough attributes`.
+It's not appropriate obviously that only one can be chosen from `typescript` and `Fallthrough Attributes`.
 In most cases, we choose `typescript` and set attributes to `props` option instead of using the fallthrough attributes.

 Main scenes:

-- Wrapping an native component in a new component, such as `button`, `input`...
+- Wrapping an native component in a new component, such as `button`.
+[Here is a demo to describe](https://github.com/rudy-xhd/vue-demo/tree/native-button).
-- Wrapping a component from UI library in a new component, such as `el-button` from [element-plus](https://github.com/element-plus/element-plus).
+- Wrapping a component from UI library in a new component, such as `el-button` from `element-plus`.
+[Here is a demo to describe](https://github.com/rudy-xhd/vue-demo/tree/ui-button).

 # Detailed design

 ## `defineComponent`
-Due to typescript limitation from [microsoft/TypeScript#10571](https://github.com/microsoft/TypeScript/issues/10571), it's not possible to skip generics up to now in the `defineComponent` like below.
+Due to typescript limitation from [microsoft/TypeScript#10571](https://github.com/microsoft/TypeScript/issues/10571) and [stackoverflow/infer-type-argument-from-function-argument-in-typescript](https://stackoverflow.com/questions/57195611/infer-type-argument-from-function-argument-in-typescript), it's not possible to make generics partial in the `defineComponent` up to now.
 ```tsx
 // it's not work
 const Comp = defineComponent<Props, Attrs>({})